 Is your dog older than you think?

-Science Magazine has helpfully provided this dog age calculator, which shows that a dog is likely to enter their senior years at around the age of six.
+Instead, Science Magazine has helpfully provided this dog age calculator based on the research mentioned above, which suggests that a dog is likely to enter their senior years at around the age of six.

 Signs of stiffness

-As your dog graduates into the senior class, they will naturally demand more ‘top dog’ status perks, such as claiming the warmest spot in the kitchen for themselves.
+As your dog graduates into the senior class, they may naturally demand more ‘top dog’ status perks, such as claiming the warmest spot in the kitchen for themselves.

-You might also notice that your dog starts to show signs of having stiff joints.
+You might also notice that your dog starts to show signs of joint stiffness.
 For example:

 - Walks are taking longer – if your dog is lagging behind a bit on walks, it could be because they’re finding it harder to walk quickly.